AbhijeetPadhy/Learning-React/README.md

 Using `==` (equality) can lead to subtle bugs and make the code harder to reason about due to the implicit type conversions.
 However, there may be specific cases where type coercion is desired, and in those situations, the `==` operator can be used intentionally.

 To summarize, `===` (strict equality) performs a comparison considering both value and data type, while `==` (equality) performs type coercion before comparison.
 It's generally recommended to use `===` to ensure more predictable and reliable equality checks in JavaScript.

+# Improving Dark Mode & Refactoring App Component | Complete React Course in Hindi #12

+Just like we can pass variables via props, we can pass functions too.
+In this tutorial we pass function via props.